- 01 How to Check Disk Partition Style in Windows

 Having trouble booting your computer system?
 No problem.
 With EaseUS partition manager, you are able to create a WinPE bootable media packaged with EaseUS Partition Master on a USB, CD, or DVD.
 Then you can boot the computer from the device and convert the GPT disk to MBR disk with simple clicks using the tool.
 (You need another working computer to create the WinPE bootable USB/CD/DVD.)

-Since you are attempting to install Windows on the disk, you must have a Windows installation DVD or USB, with which you can also convert to GPT.
-However, this method needs you to manually wipe a drive and convert it to GPT.
+Since you are attempting to install Windows on the disk, you must have a Windows installation DVD or USB, with which you can also convert to MBR.
+However, this method needs you to manually wipe a drive and convert it to MBR.
 Reformatting will erase all the data on the drive.
-Hence, if the data matters, feel no hesitate to preserve your data and convert to GPT using EaseUS Partition Master, or at least create a full backup before reformating the drive.
+Hence, if the data matters, feel no hesitate to preserve your data and convert it to MBR using EaseUS Partition Master.
+Or, at least create a full backup before reformating the drive.

 Step 1.
 Turn off the PC and put in the Windows installation DVD or USB.